ytakefuji/pypi_executable_package/README.md

 setup.py, setup.cfg, .pypirc, python program (bugcount.py) are needed.

-bugcount.py is automatically converted to bugcount binary executable code.
+bugcount.py as example is automatically converted to bugcount binary executable code.

 Successfully uploading a new package can run the following commands to run bugcount program.